How to Grow Cherry Trees

 Homegrown cherries are sweet, juicy and delicious.
 Many varieties will be dripping with ready to pick cherries around Christmas time, so you can enjoy your handpicked harvest with family and friends over the festive season.

-- Choose a full sun position in your garden or grow a dwarf variety in a large pot.
+- Choose a full sun position in your garden or grow a dwarf cherry tree in a large pot.

-- Look for a self-fertile variety unless you have the space for 2 or more trees.
+- Look for a self-pollinating cherry tree unless you have the space for 2 or more cherry trees.

 - Netting cherry trees is essential to protect your crop from birds.

 - Cherries will be ready to harvest around Christmas and some varieties into January and February.

 - If you live in an area where the Winter minimum temperatures get to 10 degrees C or less it’s worth growing cherries.

 Cherry trees are long lived and tall growing, but they can be pruned to a manageable height of 5-6 metres or you can find dwarf varieties that will grow to 2.5 metres.
 Cherries prefer a cooler climate with low humidity, but they will grow in warm and more arid areas too - just look for a variety that’s best suited to your area.